Use LDAP Over SSL to Lock Down Active Directory Traffic

 - Open "Command Prompt" with Administrator rights.

-- Stop SafeConsole service with command: net stop safeconsole
+- Stop SafeConsole service with the command: net stop safeconsole

 - Download your AD's Root CA certificate (x.509 formatted) to your desktop.